uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 fnm install 18
 ```

-And again verify that Node.js was successfully installed:
+Verify that Node.js was successfully installed:

 ```sh
 node --version
 ```

 The installation script also automatically installed the **node package manager** (_npm_ for short) which is a tool for managing dependencies in our projects.
-Verify that npm was installed as well:
+Verify that `npm` was installed as well:

 ```sh
 npm --version
 ```

-Instead of `npm` we will usually use `pnpm`, so let's install this too:
+Throughout this book we will use the `pnpm` package manager, so let's install that too:

 ```sh
 npm install -g pnpm